angstrom-123/Voxel-Engine/README.md

-# A simple Minecraft remake in C to test out the graphics library Sokol
+# A simple remake of Minecraft in C
+## This project is intended as a way to test the graphics library "Sokol"